Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Trade-offs Among NFQCs in Generated Code

 \item \textbf{Filter and prompt design:} Next, we identified the resolved instances for each model and derived their intersection, meaning we retained only those instances that were successfully resolved by all three models.
 This ensured that subsequent analyses compared the same issues under identical functional conditions.
-For these common instances, we analyzed the corresponding NFQC evaluation results from CodeQL and recorded the number and type of newly introduced issues.
-CodeQL rules were grouped into two categories: security and maintainability, and weighted by severity and precision levels according to \autoref{eq:score}.
-Using these results, we designed NFQC optimization prompts to approximate how developers might provide targeted feedback to an LLM in practice.
-Security and maintainability prompts incorporated explicit issue descriptions extracted from CodeQL reports, while prompts for runtime and memory optimization specified the desired performance focus directly.
+For these common instances, we analyzed the corresponding NFQC evaluation results from CodeQL and recorded the number and type of newly introduced maintainability and security issues.
+Using these results, we designed NFQC optimization prompts by adapting prompts from prior studies and SWE-bench to approximate how developers might provide targeted feedback to an LLM in practice \cite{yang2024sweagent}.
+Building on the prompts used for the initial generation, the optimized prompts introduced two additional blocks: \textit{prev\_patch\_block} and \textit{feedback\_block}.
+The \textit{prev\_patch\_block} provided the correct patch generated in the first round, while the \textit{feedback\_block} gave the feedback on the specific quality dimension.
+For security and maintainability, the feedback block contained information derived from CodeQL reports to help the model locate the issue, such as the triggered ruleIds, a short description of the rule, and their corresponding locations, together with the targeted NFQC to be improved.
+For runtime and memory optimization, the feedback block only specified the dimension to be improved, without providing more detailed guidance.
 The structure of the NFQC optimization prompts is shown in \autoref{lst:NFQC_prompt}.

 \item \textbf{NFQC-specific regeneration and evaluation:} In this stage, for each model and each instance in the intersection set, we applied the designed optimization prompts separately, producing four regenerated patches per instance per model.
-Every regenerated patch was evaluated with the same pipeline as in first stage: functional correctness in isolation, followed by measurement of total runtime and peak memory if resolved, and a holistic CodeQL scan to compute security and maintainability scores.
+Every regenerated patch was evaluated with the same pipeline as in the first stage: functional correctness in isolation, followed by measurement of total runtime and peak memory if resolved, and a holistic CodeQL scan to examine security and maintainability.
 We then compared these outcomes against the corresponding unoptimized results for the same instance and model to quantify the improvements and assess trade-offs across NFQCs.
 (As in the baseline, only patches that resolve the original issue were included in comparisons.)

 \end{itemize}